OctopusDeploy/blog/blog/2023-12/set-up-local-k8s-deployment-pipeline/index.md

 ## Step 7: Create your GitHub project's repository

-Log in to GitHub and create a fork of the [Octopus Underwater App repository](https://github.com/OctopusSamples/octopus-underwater-app) by clicking the **Fork** button.
+Log in to GitHub and create a fork of the [Octopus Underwater App repository](https://github.com/OctopusSamples/octopus-underwater-app) by clicking the **Fork** button and complete the short form.

 You should now see a copy of the repository in your list of repositories.
-Click on it.

 ## Step 8: Create a Docker repository